 Think of a mosaic.
 Each shard of broken tile means nothing alone.
 It's jagged.
 It's sharp.
 It doesn't resemble the vision.
 But in the hands of an artist?
 The broken becomes breathtaking.
 That's your story.
 That's your business journey.
 That's your real life, more than numbers, more than titles.

-God is not merely watching your story unfold.
+God isn't merely watching your story unfold.

 He's co-authoring it with a purpose.